 You have come off the phone from a conversation with a friend and your internal voice is raging at you.
 “You did it again!
 Why?
 Why?
 Why?
 I thought you said you wouldn’t do that again.”
-You feel angry with yourself, disappointed maybe, or even ashamed.
+You feel angry with yourself, disappointed, maybe, or even ashamed.
 You had promised yourself you would never EVER behave like that again.
 But you’ve just done it, yet again.

 The subconscious and conscious brains.

 The brain is made up of the subconscious and the conscious.
 The subconscious brain makes up 90%, is on the right side.
 It is creative and its role is to protect us.
 It is the emotional brain.
 The conscious brain is the remaining 10%.
-It is on the left side of the brain and is involved in thinking, working things out.
+It is on the left side of the brain and is involved in thinking, and working things out.
 It is the logical part of the brain.

 We have all heard the expression “push someone’s buttons”.
 Someone does or says something to another person and it sparks, usually, a negative reaction.
 So, what is happening here?
 Let us take the example of the spider.
-A friend teases you with pointing out a spider, knowing how you will react.
+A friend teases you by pointing out a spider, knowing how you will react.
 This causes sudden panic because the sight of the spider immediately links it to the initial incident when we were 5 yrs old.
 We just can’t help it.

 Addicted to Food.

 Food is necessary for survival and so makes up an important part of our lives.
 For this reason, many different emotions may become attached to food when we are children.
 A child falls over and just won’t stop crying so the mother gives her chocolate to quieten her.
 Later in life, if someone has knocked this adult at work, or a friend has let her down at the last minute, she finds herself reaching for the chocolate.
 When life becomes more challenging, she finds herself reaching for the chocolate even more.
 The chocolate seems to hit the spot, but she doesn’t know why, and even though she thinks about it logically, things don’t seem to change.
 This again is the subconscious at work.
 As a child, the subconscious attached a feeling of, perhaps, being comforted by chocolate.

 Can these files be changed?